MicrosoftDocs/playfab-docs/playfab-docs/features/automation/playstream-events/index.md

 Let’s look at these features in more detail.

 > [!NOTE]
 > PlayStream now offers support for **entity events** as well as classic PlayStream events.
-To learn more, please reference the [PlayStream with entity events]() section after you finish this article.
+To learn more, please reference the [PlayStream with entity events](https://docs.microsoft.com/en-us/gaming/playfab/features/automation/playstream-events/playstream-with-entity-events/) article after you finish this one.

 ## PlayStream event pipeline and monitor